0x1Jar/DevSecOps-Demo-TA/README.md

 - **Jenkins**: Automates the CI/CD pipeline (hosted on a dedicated VPS).
 - **SonarQube**: Analyzes code for vulnerabilities, bugs, and code smells (hosted on a dedicated VPS).
 - **Docker**: Containerizes the application for consistent deployment across environments (hosted on a dedicated VPS).
+- **Nginx**: Serves the static website efficiently on the Docker Server.
 - **GitHub**: Hosts the source code and integrates with Jenkins for version control.

 ---